WCNC-TV: Belo ownership

 In 1996, the Belo Corporation bought the Providence Journal Company.
 The station suffered from two anchor departures in just over a week in early 1997 as Belo completed the purchase; meanwhile, its newscasts were still in third place.
 Under new general manager Richard Keilty, WCNC lured Sonja Gantt, formerly of WBTV, back to the market from a stint in Chicago.
 The station also got a new $200,000 news set as Belo sought to raise the station from its perennial cellar.

 The next year, Ray Boylan, a longtime meteorologist at WSOC-TV, unretired and did on-air reports on WCNC, while the station also hired Terri Bennett, who had been in the running to replace him on channel 9 but was passed over.
 Boylan and Bennett were backed up by the station's purchase of a new Doppler radar and other weather equipment.
 However, not all of the talent changes made were positively received; the ouster of Beatrice Thompson, who had been Charlotte's first full-time Black anchor at WBTV in the 1980s, led to protests by some viewers who felt she had been forced out because of her race.

 Boylan retired in December 2000.
 The station showed momentum in local news ratings in the early 2000s, particularly in mornings and at 11, and between 2000 and 2002, it produced a 10 p.m. newscast for WB affiliate WFVT-TV.

 On October 30, 2009, WCNC broke the record for most Halloween costume changes during a local news program, with 11 costumes worn by the station's anchor team (Jeff Campbell, Colleen Odegaard, and Larry Sprinkle, as well as producer Natalie Ridley) were involved in setting the record during its weekday morning newscast that day.

 In 2008, after referring to itself simply with its call letters and using the slogan "Carolinas' News Connection", WCNC changed its branding to "NewsChannel 36", citing its over-the-air channel number and the coming arrival of digital television.
 In 2012, the station's branding was changed once again to "NBC Charlotte"; this time, the reasoning for the change was that few people actually watched the station over-the-air or on satellite on virtual channel 36.

 Gannett/Tegna ownership

 On June 13, 2013, the Gannett Company announced that it would acquire Belo for $1.5 billion.
 The sale was finalized on December 23.
 Investments made by Gannett in WCNC after the Belo purchase included the conversion of newscasts to high definition and a new computer system for the newsroom.

 On June 29, 2015, Gannett split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
-WCNC was retained by the latter company, named Tegna.
+WCNC, by that time rebranded back to its call letters, was retained by the latter company, named Tegna.